jornada-im/JEDS/workshops/20220629-jrn-ecology-short-course/index.md

 We are still drafting it, but so far there is just one big lesson for this workshop:

 1. [Statistical inference with general linear models and mixed models](../../html/statistical-inference-linear-and-mixed.html)

+## Post-workshop feedback

+Please tell us how the workshop went in the [post-workshop survey](https://docs.google.com/forms/d/e/1FAIpQLSezgQ6rsMzvnX7Cg-ohMtkjCDPyQjPK31zVevGMPWKn-9gaoQ/viewform?usp=sf_link).
+We'll use your anonymous feedback to improve future workshops and lessons.